You are here: Start » Technical Issues » C++ Code Generator

 - Enable function block merging - language constructions of conditional blocks and loops, which map virtual machine functions in terms of conditional and array filter execution, are placed in generated code.
 The C++ Code Generator uses optimization which places, where possible, a couple of filter calls in common blocks (merging their function blocks).
 Unchecking this option will disable such optimization.
 This functionality is meant to help solve problems and usually should be kept enabled.

 The Generate button at the bottom of the window starts code generation according to the chosen configuration (in case of a need to overwrite existing files an additional window to confirm such action will be displayed) and when the generation operation is completed successfully it closes the window and saves the parameters.
 The Close button closes the window and saves the chosen configuration.
 The Cancel button closes the window and ignores the changes made to the configuration.

-All parameters and generation options are saved together with an Adaptive Vision Studio project.
+All parameters and generation options are saved together with an Aurora Vision Studio project.
 At the next code generation (when the configuration window is opened again), the parameters chosen previously for the project will be restored.